Chronic Pain

 .webp?width=1024&height=1024&name=Chronic%20pain%20patient%20(1).webp)

 For many patients, the most exhausting aspect of chronic pain is not any single symptom but the cumulative weight of a condition that never fully lets go.
 Work becomes difficult or impossible.
 Relationships are strained.
 Sleep is fragmented.
-Activities that once brought pleasure are abandoned.
-The life that existed before the pain becomes harder and harder to access, and the medical system that was supposed to provide answers begins to feel like another source of frustration.
+Activities that once brought pleasure become harder to access.

-Chronic pain rarely develops without cause.
-In the conditions being studied under the ACP-01 pain protocol, the underlying driver is almost always damage to nerve tissue, compromised blood supply to the nerves themselves, or both.
-Understanding what is causing the pain is what makes it possible to identify whether the standard treatment approach is even capable of addressing it.
+Chronic neuropathic and ischemic pain rarely develops without cause.
+In the conditions being studied under the ACP-01 investigational pain protocol, the underlying driver is almost always damage to nerve tissue, compromised blood supply to the nerves themselves, or both.
+Understanding what is causing the pain is what makes it possible to identify whether standard treatment approaches are even capable of addressing it.

 Nerve Damage from Diabetes

 Diabetic polyneuropathy is one of the most common causes of chronic neuropathic pain worldwide.
 Chronically elevated blood sugar damages the small blood vessels that supply the peripheral nerves, a network called the vasa nervorum.
 When those vessels are compromised, the nerves are starved of oxygen and begin to malfunction.
-The result is burning, tingling, numbness, and pain in the feet and legs that progresses over time and does not resolve with pain medication alone.
+The result is burning, tingling, numbness, and pain that progresses over time and does not resolve with pain medication alone.

 Ischemia and Vascular Disease